WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

 (Note: if you are installing a later version of Python the number 37 should be replaced with a higher number.)

-Once you have changed to install location click on Install.
+Once you have changed the install location click on Install.
 This will probably open another *User Account Control* window, like the one above.

 Click on Yes to complete the Python installation.
 This may take a few minutes.

-### 4. Open the Python IDLE editor
+## 4. Open the Python IDLE editor

-Once the installation is finished click on the Windows key.
+Once the installation is finished click on the Windows icon or press the Windows key on the keyboard.
 Type the word "Python" or "IDLE", and it should find a program called IDLE (with the Python version in brackets after it).

-Click on this to open up the Python Shell window:
+Click on this to open up the *Python Shell* window:

 ![Shell1](PythonShell.png "Shell")